rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-windows-2012-and-windows-2008-public-cloud-servers.md

 product_url: cloud-servers
 ---

-Keeping your servers up-to-date with security fixes can help you avoid server compromises.
-While package updates can't prevent all security breaches, keeping your servers up-to-date should be a key component of your security procedures.
+Keeping your servers up to date with security fixes can help you avoid server compromises.
+While package updates can't prevent all security breaches, keeping your servers up to date should be a key component of your security procedures.

-This article describes how to enable automatic updates on your Windows 2012 and Windows 2008 Rackspace Public Cloud Servers to ensure that crucial updates are installed and current.
+This article describes how to enable automatic updates on your Windows&reg; 2012 and Windows 2008 Rackspace Public Cloud Servers to ensure that crucial updates are installed and current.